shomerthesec/GANs-Specialization/README.md

 # Welcome to My Repo. for GANs Specialization by *DeepLearning.ai*
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-### In this course I've learned all about GANs, how to build it from scratch and how to enhance it.
+### In this course I've learned all about GANs, how to build them from scratch and how to enhance enhance them.
 ### I've learned all about the techniques that's used in Advanced Generative Models , like:
 	* Generator, Discriminator tradeoff
 	* Generative loss, metrics